About Tiger Media

 Dan Richards was our Assistant Station Manager until he graduated in 2011, before returning study for his MA in 2017.

 Dan worked as a producer at Smooth Radio, now part of the Global Radio family, covering both weekends and their West Midlands breakfast show as well as work with BBC local radio.
-He now presents at the weekend on Black Country Radio.
+He now presents at the weekend on Black Country Radio and works as a producer for BBC Radio WM.

 Johnny Seifert finished his time at University and went back home to London and also works for the Wireless Group.